henrik/progress_bar/README.md

 The two forms can each be any length evenly divisible by 100, and will repeat as appropriate.

+#### Customize color

-You can customize the color of the bar, and of the completed state:
+You can customize the color of the bar, and of the completed state.

 ``` elixir
 ProgressBar.render_indeterminate(